StefanFabian/qml_ros2_plugin/README.md

 **Explanation**:
 You can use the TfTransformListener.lookUpTransform (and canTransform) methods anywhere in your QML code.
 However, they only do this look up once and return the result.
-If you want to continuously monitor the transform, you have to either connect to the *transformChanged* signal or use the convenience component TfTransform.
+If you want to continuously monitor the transform, you have to use the TfTransform component.
 The message structure is identical to the ROS message, except for an added *valid* field (`message.valid`) indicating if the transform returned is valid or not.
 If it is not valid, there may be a field *exception* containing the name of the exception that occured and a field *message* with the message of the exception.